aysha-dheesan-banu/Mini-Project/README.md

 - **Calorie Calculator**: Calculate your calorie intake and other nutritional data by tracking your meals.
 - **Ideal Weight Calculation**: Calculate your ideal weight based on your height and bmi.
 - **Recipe Finder**: Find delicious recipes to satisfy your cravings.
-- **User Data Storage**: Store and manage user data using MongoDB.
-- **External API Integrations**: Utilize the SPOONACULAR API & EDAMAM API for retrieving nutritional information and tracking calories.
+- **External API Integrations**: Utilize the SPOONACULAR API  for retrieving nutritional information

 ## Built With